John Bright: Into Parliament: the Member for Durham

 At the general election in 1841 Cobden was returned for Stockport, Cheshire, and in 1843 Bright was the Free Trade candidate at a by-election at Durham.
 He was defeated, but his successful competitor was unseated on petition, and at the second contest Bright was returned.
-He was already known as Cobden's chief ally, and was received in the House of Commons with suspicion and hostility.
-In the Anti-Corn Law movement the two speakers complemented each other.
-Cobden had the calmness and confidence of the political philosopher, Bright had the passion and the fervour of the popular orator.
+He was already known as Cobden's chief ally and was received in the House of Commons with suspicion and hostility.
+In the Anti–Corn Law movement, the two speakers complemented each other.
+Cobden had the calmness and confidence of the political philosopher; Bright had the passion and the fervour of the popular orator.
 Cobden did the reasoning, Bright supplied the declamation, but mingled argument with appeal.
 No orator of modern times rose more rapidly.
 He was not known beyond his own borough when Cobden called him to his side in 1841, and he entered parliament towards the end of the session of 1843 with a formidable reputation.
-He had been all over England and Scotland addressing vast meetings and, as a rule, carrying them with him; he had taken a leading part in a conference held by the Anti-Corn Law League in London had led deputations to the Duke of Sussex, to Sir James Graham, then home secretary, and to Lord Ripon and Gladstone, the secretary and under secretary of the Board of Trade; and he was universally recognised as the chief orator of the Free Trade movement.
+He had been all over England and Scotland addressing vast meetings and, as a rule, carrying them with him; he had taken a leading part in a conference held by the Anti–Corn Law League in London had led deputations to the Duke of Sussex, to Sir James Graham, then home secretary, and to Lord Ripon and Gladstone, the secretary and undersecretary of the Board of Trade; and he was universally recognised as the chief orator of the Free Trade movement.
 Wherever "John Bright of Rochdale" was announced to speak, vast crowds assembled.
 He had been so announced, for the last time, at the first great meeting in Drury Lane Theatre on 15 March 1843; henceforth his name was enough.
 He took his seat in the House of Commons as one of the members for Durham on 28 July 1843, and on 7 August delivered his maiden speech in support of a motion by Mr Ewart for reduction of import duties.
-He was there, he said, "not only as one of the representatives of the city of Durham, but also as one of the representatives of that benevolent organisation, the Anti-Corn Law League."
+He was there, he said, "not only as one of the representatives of the city of Durham, but also as one of the representatives of that benevolent organisation, the Anti–Corn Law League."
 A member who heard the speech described Bright as "about the middle size, rather firmly and squarely built, with a fair, clear complexion and an intelligent and pleasing expression of countenance.
 His voice is good, his enunciation distinct, and his delivery free from any unpleasant peculiarity or mannerism."
-He wore the usual Friend's coat, and was regarded with much interest and hostile curiosity on both sides of the House.
+He wore the usual Friend's coat and was regarded with much interest and hostile curiosity on both sides of the House.